mnr/writing-wip/kwak-anthology.md

-﻿Two decades after the earthquake, downtown Portland is almost cleared of debris.
+Two decades after the earthquake, downtown Portland is almost cleared of debris.
 New buildings rise to optimistic heights and the Willamette river flows to the Columbia.
 Detective Araci Belo considered the view for a full half-minute, then shifted his focus back to the shattered glass.
 The room he stands in is on the 33rd floor of a luxury condominium built by the city.
 The hope is to attract new business and dispel the perception of Portland as a disaster zone.

 An explosion had propelled bits of the oven from the back of the condominium.
 Nothing had broken through the window.
 They were earthquake-proof, designed not to shred the pedestrians below with lethal glass daggers.
 Despite the cracks and bulls-eyes, they were the most intact feature of this room.